Aine Seitz McCarthy

 Aine McCarthy joined the Economics Department at Lewis & Clark in 2016.
 She completed her Ph.D. in applied economics at University of Minnesota.
-Her fields of research include international development, microeconomics, demography, health and behavior.
+Her fields of research include international development, microeconomics, demography, and health.

-Dr. McCarthy uses experimental methods, extensive fieldwork and econometrics to address policy questions in health and development.
-Her dissertation research measures the impact of a community family planning program in rural Tanzania.
+Dr. McCarthy uses experimental methods, fieldwork and econometrics to address policy questions in health and development.
+Her dissertation research measured the impact of a community family planning program in rural Tanzania.

 Prior to graduate school, Dr. McCarthy worked at the RAND Corporation in Washington, DC.